Tourism in Rwanda

-Tourism in Rwanda is the largest source of foreign exchange earnings in Rwanda and was projected to grow at a rate of 25% every year from 2013-18.
+Tourism in Rwanda is the largest source of foreign exchange earnings in Rwanda.
+It was projected to grow at a rate of 25% every year from 2013–2018.
 The sector is the biggest contributor to the national export strategy.
-Total revenues generated from the sector in 2014 alone was USD 305 millions.
+Total revenue generated from the sector in 2014 alone was USD 305 million.

+Overview

 The sector has also attracted direct foreign investments with major international hotel brands setting up shop in the country including Marriot Hotels & Resorts, Radisson Blu, Park Inn by Radisson, Sheraton Hotels and Resorts, Protea Hotels by Marriott, Golden Tulip Hotels, and Zinc.
-With its new world-class convention center Rwanda is set to become a regional and international conference hub owing to ever improving conference facilities, an excellent and expanding transportation network, and straightforward immigration procedures such as the ability for online visa applications, visa-at-gate policy for all Africans, and a one tourist visa policy for the EAC.
+With its new world-class convention center, Rwanda is set to become a regional and international conference hub owing to ever-improving conference facilities, an excellent and expanding transportation network, and straightforward immigration procedures such as the ability for online visa applications, visa-free for all Africans, and a one-tourist visa policy for the EAC.

-Tourism in Rwanda is rapidly increasing.
-To further place Rwanda on the world map as a first-class tourism destination, the Rwanda Development Board (RDB) signed a three-year partnership deal with London-based association football team, Arsenal Football Club, and a two-year partnership with French association football Giant Paris Saint-Germain F.C. to help build the country's tourism industry.
-This has lifted overall tourism numbers by 8% according to Rwandan officials.
+Tourism in the country is rapidly increasing.
+To further place Rwanda on the world map as a first-class tourism destination, the Rwanda Development Board (RDB) signed a partnership deal with London-based Arsenal Football Club and French association football Giant Paris Saint-Germain F.C. both of which will run until 2025 and one with the German Bundesliga Giants FC Bayern München that goes up to 2028, all in order to help build the country's tourism industry.
+This has lifted overall tourism numbers by 8%, according to Rwandan officials.

 Wildlife tourism

-Rwanda, being located in East Africa, has extensive natural beauty.
-Tour groups are led by an experienced guide who specialises in teaching others about the landscape and wildlife of Rwanda.
-Expeditions visit volcanoes, waterfalls, and rainforests that are home to many different African animals.
+Tour groups are led by guides who specialize in teaching others about the landscape and wildlife of Rwanda.
+Expeditions visit volcanoes, waterfalls, and rainforests that are home to many African animals.

-Rwanda is home to a huge diverse population of animals including mountain gorillas and the world's largest natural park for hippos with some 20,000 are believed to live there.
-Although Rwanda is still a developing country, it has quite a few hotels and its new international interest in tourism is helping economic growth.
+Rwanda is home to a huge, diverse population of animals, including mountain gorillas, and the world's largest natural park for hippos, of which 20,000 are believed to live there.

 Plastic bags are banned in Rwanda, and tourists are instructed not to bring them to the country.